Procedural Knowledge Learning¶

 Previous Results and Rule Repair¶

-An agent may learn a slightly over-specialized rule when EBC repairs a rule that has unconnected conditions, which are conditions that have an identifier that is not linked to one of the states referenced in the rule.
+An agent may learn a slightly over-specialized rule when EBBS repairs a rule that has unconnected conditions, which are conditions that have an identifier that is not linked to one of the states referenced in the rule.
 Such rules are illegal and cannot be added to Soar’s production memory.

-As described in validating rule and repairing unconnected conditions, EBC repairs the rule by adding new grounding conditions that provide a link from a state, which is tested somewhere else in the rule, to the unconnected condition or action.
+As described in validating rule and repairing unconnected conditions, EBBS repairs the rule by adding new grounding conditions that provide a link from a state, which is tested somewhere else in the rule, to the unconnected condition or action.
 It does this by searching through working memory to find the shortest path from a state to the identifier behind the unconnected element.
 It then variablizes those conditions appropriately.

 Since the conditions are based purely on what happened to be in working memory at that point and nothing in the explanation dictated that particular path found during the search, the learned rule may be over-specialized.
 The chunk will only match future situations where the previous result can be found on that same path.
 Fortunately, new chunks can be learned to ameliorate this.
 If a similar situation is encountered in the future, but with a different path to the unconnected element, the chunk won’t fire, because the added grounding conditions won’t match, which should cause the agent to subgoal and learn a similar chunk with a different set of grounding conditions.